victorelgersma/blog/_posts/2025-08-14-writing-to-a-file-in-ruby.md

+---
-# Writing to a file in ruby
+title: Writing to a file in ruby
+---

 ```ruby
 filename = File.join(__dir__, "example.txt")